 Magnetic Resonance Imaging for Registered Technologists is a nine month program.
 Admission to the program is selective.
 Eligible applicants are registered Radiologic, Nuclear Medicine and Sonography, Technologists and ARRT registry eligible students.
-Curriculum includes basic MR physics, physics for advanced procedures, studies in sectional anatomy, MR safety and clinical experience.
-Upon completion of the academic and clinical portions of the program, students are eligible to sit for the MRI registry examination.
+The Academic curriculum includes basic MR physics, physics for advanced procedures, studies in cross-sectional anatomy, MR safety, and patient care.
+Upon completion of the academic portion of the program, students will have earned the necessary structured education credits to sit for the ARRT registry in MR. Clinical experience will vary based on whether students are Option A or Option B students.

 Consists of the didactic component only.
-This option is reserved for individuals currently working in the MR imaging modality.
+This option is reserved for individuals currently working in the MR imaging modality, or who have procured a clinical site other than those contracted with HutchCC.
 Application for option B must be accompanied by proof of employment or training in the MR field.
-An option B student, upon successful completion, will have an understanding of MR physics and multiplanar imaging sufficient to take the national registry exam.
+An option B student, upon successful completion, will have an understanding of MR physics, safety, patient care, and multiplanar imaging sufficient to take the national registry exam.
+The student will be responsible for obtaining the necessary clinical exams for registry eligibility.

 All applicants must be either ARRT, NMTCB, or ARDMS certified, or be registry eligible upon the start date of the MR program.You must also complete the following requirements by the dates specified by the program facilitator: